mediadesignpractices/othermill/eagle-othermill.md

 3. Click the `Advanced` button under the `Tools to Use` section.

-4. In the `Advanced Settings` one can change `trace clearance` and `trace cut depth`. `Trace clearance` refers to the amount of clearance a trace gets (the higher the number is the more copper will get cleared away).
+4. In the `Advanced Settings` one can change `trace clearance` and `trace cut depth`. `Trace clearance` refers to the amount of clearance a trace gets (the higher the number the more copper will be removed).
 We prefer to clear away all of the unnecessary copper but leave the `trace depth` at default (`0.006in`).
-The thicker the traces are, the less likely they are to `de-laminate` (the technical term for coming loose) from the board.
+The thicker the traces are, the less likely they are to `de-laminate` (the technical term for coming loose from the substrate) from the board.
 In order to get these settings right for your job, some guess-work is involved:

   1. The default setting for `trace clearance` is `0.041 in`.
 If you run your job with this setting most of the copper on the board will not be removed.
 You can incrementally increase this setting until the graphical representation of your design in the UI reflects the right amount of copper removed.
-For example, I prefer to clear away all of the unnecessary copper, so I tend to slowly increase the settings towards `1.0in` (my demo shows as clear when set to a `trace clearance` of `0.9in`) until the graphical representation reflects a board that only has copper for `traces` and `pads`.
+For example, I prefer to clear away all of the unnecessary copper, so I tend to slowly increase the settings towards `1.0in` (my demo .brd file shows as clear when set to a `trace clearance` of `0.8in`) until the graphical representation reflects a board that only has copper for `traces` and `pads`.

   2. Next move to the `Speeds and feeds for tool` section.
-Here one needs to ill increase the settings for speeds and feeds such that we can complete a double-sided board in approximately 2hrs (as opposed to 4 or 5).
-This is something that is set per endmill, so change each tool to the following settings:
+Here one needs to increase the settings for speeds and feeds such that we can complete a double-sided board in approximately 2hrs.
+This is something that is set per `endmill`, so change each tool to the following settings:

+### 1/8" flat end mill
+* Feed rate: 14.173 in/min (360 mm/min)
+* Plunge rate: 1.81 in/min (30 mm/min)
+* Spindle speed: 12,000 RPM
+* Max pass depth: 0.005" (0.13 mm)

+### 1/32" flat end mill
+* Feed rate: 14.173 in/min (360 mm/min)
+* Plunge rate: 1.81 in/min (30 mm/min)
+* Spindle speed: 12,000 RPM
+* Max pass depth: 0.006" (0.15 mm)

+### 1/64" flat end mill Feed rate: 5.669 in/min (144 mm/min)
+* Plunge rate: 0.472 in/min (12 mm/min)
+* Spindle speed: 12,000 RPM
+* Max pass depth: 0.002" (0.05mm)

 ## Flight Check

+Before starting your job it is best practice to investigate the board layout as shown in the Otherplan UI.
+Your primary concern here is to make sure that no unintended connections are made (frequently referred to as `bridging` traces).
+For example, in the below photo you will see a zoomed in section of the board that will not be cleared away, resulting in a potentially non-functional circuit board (which is particularly painful when you have been waiting for it to finish cutting for two hours):

+!!!! insert photo here of bridged trace

+In this case the material was not cleared away here because I had not added the `1/64" endmill` into the `Tools to Use` window.
+After correcting my omission, the copper in the area above gets cleared away:

+!!!! insert photo here of the same part of the board fixed

+## Starting the Job

 ## Changing Endmills